top of page

 You’re not blacking out.
 You’re not missing work.
 You’re not “out of control.”

-But you’ve asked the question:
+But you HAVE asked the question:

 “Is 2 drinks a night… actually a problem?”